sairepalletech/scm_project/README.md

 # SCM

-Self Managed Configuration Management(SCM) is a simple command line app for configuration management, written in python.
+Self Managed Configuration Management (SCM) is a simple command-line app for configuration management, written in Python.
-> Designed to run only on ubuntu operating system
+> Designed to run only on Ubuntu operating system.

-This tool, currently supports below resources
+This tool currently supports the following resources:
 * service
 * directory
 * file
 * firewall

->A resource definition in scm is directly related to the action of standard linux commands, example. service, directories, files.
+>A resource definition in SCM is directly related to the action of standard Linux commands, e.g., service, directories, files.

->pre-requisites install python 3.6 & above environment on the machine
+>Pre-requisites: Install Python 3.6 & above environment on the machine.

-# Installation
+## Installation
 ```bash
 sudo apt-get update
 sudo apt-get install python3.8 python3-pip -y